-Table 4.12: Results of the EIS assessments all riparian and wetland features within the project site.
+Table 4.11: Results of the Ecological Importance and Sensitivity (EIS) assessments all riparian and wetland features within the project site.

-These results indicate that both the unnamed watercourse and the quarry's riparian vegetation are calculated to fall within and EIS Category D, indicating that this system is largely modified.
+These results indicate that both the Orange River's and Orange River's floodplain's as well as the Katrivier and its tributaries' riparian vegetation are calculated to fall within and EIS Category D, indicating that this system is largely modified.
 It is also an indication that these systems are considered to be ecologically un-important and not sensitive on a provincial and local scale.